BigData-AI-Health/icbd2024/_pages/00_home.md

 #### Workshop Highlights

-The workshop will be held from December 15 to 18, 2024, in Washington, DC, USA (exact day TBD), as part of the [2024 IEEE International Conference on Big Data (IEEE Big Data 2024)](https://www3.cs.stonybrook.edu/~ieeebigdata2024/).
+The workshop will be held on December 15, 2024 in Washington, DC, USA, as part of the [2024 IEEE International Conference on Big Data (IEEE Big Data 2024)](https://www3.cs.stonybrook.edu/~ieeebigdata2024/).
 We invite submissions presenting original research that has not been published or is not currently under review for another workshop, conference, or journal.
 Papers should be submitted electronically.

 #### How to submit